 The lower graphic is the Tropical Zodiac as calculated by Greek astronomers approximately 2000 years ago.
 Although the Greeks probably knew of the wobble in the earth’s axis they did not take it into account in setting up Western Astrology.
 Consequently, the equator’s intersection point is always said to be at zero degrees of Aries on one side of the Zodiac and zero degrees of Libra on the opposite.
 These points are the Equinoxes, where the Sun’s crossing puts it directly over the equator at the beginning of Spring and Fall in the Northern Hemisphere (with the seasons reversed in the Southern sky).
 For this reason, Western Astrology, as established by the Greeks always states that the Sun enters Aries on the first day of Spring and Libra on the first day of fall.

-In truth, based on the slow rotation of the wobble, the Sun currently enters Aries on April 15 or 16 each year and Libra on October 15 or 16.
+In truth, based on the slow rotation of the wobble, the Sun currently enters Aries on April 14 and Libra on October 15.
 The equinoxes still happen in March and September but the Sun is actually just shy of 6 degrees Pisces on the first day of Spring and 6 degrees of Virgo on the first day of Fall in the Northern Hemisphere.
 This accounts for the 24 degrees of backward movement since the time of the Greeks.
 Vedic astronomers were aware of this wobble and figured it into all of their calculations centuries and possibly millennia before the Greek Zodiac appeared.

 Sidereal astrology uses the actual placement of stars and planets against the constellations rather than basing their locations on a location that was accurate 2000 years ago.
 For this reason, five out of six people have their Sun Sign in the preceding one from what is commonly presented in Western horoscopes.
 This is not meant as an indictment of the accuracy of Western Astrology.
 Just as the placements are calculated differently so too are the meanings attributed to the planets and signs in the Western school different.
 Both systems work for studying astrology in their own way.
 However, understanding that unless you were born between approximately the 15th and 21st day of the month following what you identify as your Western Sun Sign, the Sun was actually in the one preceding it in the Vedic system.

 To give an example.
 I was born on the 11th day of June, with my Sun in Gemini according to Western Tropical Astrology.
 But the Sun actually is located in Taurus in my Vedic chart and that is actually where it was on the day I was born.
-It didn’t enter Gemini until about three and one-third-days after my birth.
+It didn’t enter Gemini until three days after my birth.

 Unlike a Planisphere, which shows the whole map of the sky and uses rotating outer disks to establish directions (East, North, South, and West) based on date, time, and place, a birth chart will show the locations of planets based either on the tropical or sidereal zodiac.
 Placing planets within constellations, birth charts take into account the latitude and longitude of the birthplace.
 This makes a person’s birth chart unique.
 Many charts can look similar or even the same but precise measurement in degrees, minutes, and seconds (all measures of distance in celestial navigation) reveals the differences.
 In Vedic astrology, these minute measurements, based on the exact location of celestial objects relative to the Zodiac and ecliptic, make a crucial difference in differentiating individuals as we work with the chart and reports generated from them.
 This will be explained in future lessons.